 To put the record straight; the impact of higher protein intakes on kidney health has been studied extensively.
 Research shows no negative consequences of high protein consumption in healthy individuals (14, 15).

-On the negative side, though, a high protein intake can be damaging for those who have already developed chronic kidney disease (CKD).
+On the negative side, though, studies suggest a high protein intake can be damaging for those who have already developed chronic kidney disease (CKD).

 Increasing our protein intake with foods like fish, meat, and shellfish can vastly improve the nutrient density of our diet.